SANDHRA123/BaMMmotif/README.md

           Omit the length optimization of PWMs.

       --XX-K <INTEGER>
-          Order of the (homogeneous) background BMM.
+          Order of the (homogeneous) background BaMM.
 The default is either 2 (when learned on positive sequences) or 8 (when learned on background sequences).

       --XX-A <FLOAT>
-          Prior strength of the (homogeneous) background BMM.
+          Prior strength of the (homogeneous) background BaMM.
 The default is 10.0.

       --XX-jumpStartPatternStage <STRING>